Difference between revisions of "Absolom Sikhosana" - Pindula

 Death

-He died on 15 May 2020 at the United Bulawayo Hospitals where he had been admitted since 11 May 2020 and he was 71 years old at the time of his death.[3]
+He died on 15 May 2020 at the United Bulawayo Hospitals where he had been admitted since 11 May 2020 when he succumbed to prostate cancer and he was 71 years old at the time of his death.[4]
+He was buried at the National Heroes Acre on 20 May 2020.